-- Facilitating communication amongst physicians involved at the state, section, and national levels as issues arise by sharing information, contacts and communications tools.
+- Facilitating communication among physicians involved at the state, Section, and national levels as issues arise by sharing information, contacts and communications tools.

-- Encouraging members to attend state medical society's or state urological society's legislative lobbying day at the state capitol.
+- Inspiring member attendance at their state medical society's or state urological society's legislative lobbying day.

-- Partnering physician leaders with AUA expert staff members for presentations at Section or state societies' annual meeting on a variety of health policy/legislative topics.
+- Partnering physician leaders with AUA expert staff members for presentations at Section or state societies' annual meetings on a variety of health policy and legislative topics.

 The AUA 2019 legislative priorities will serve as a guide for the AUA's advocacy efforts at both the state and federal levels, but do not limit or restrict the policy issues the AUA may consider.
 For more information or to learn how to become involved, contact the Legislative & Political Affairs Department at legislativeaffairs@AUAnet.org.